-- Make sure your doctor knows if you are also using a steroid medicine (such as dexamethasone, prednisolone, prednisone, or Medrol®), digoxin (Lanoxin®), certain blood pressure medicines (such as atenolol, metoprolol, propranolol, Inderal®, Lopressor®, Tenoretic®, Tenormin®, or Toprol®), or diuretics or "water pills" (such as furosemide, hydrochlorothiazide [HCTZ], Dyazide®, Hyzaar®, Lasix®, or Maxzide®).
-Tell your doctor if you have used medicine for depression (such as amitriptyline, fluoxetine, nortriptyline, Elavil®, Pamelor®, Prozac®, Sarafem®, or Vivactil®), or an MAO inhibitor (such as isocarboxazid, phenelzine, selegiline, tranylcypromine, Eldepryl®, Marplan®, Nardil®, or Parnate®) within the past 2 weeks.
+- Make sure your doctor knows if you also use a steroid medicine (such as dexamethasone, prednisolone, prednisone, Medrol®), certain blood pressure medicines (such as atenolol, metoprolol, propranolol, Bystolic®, Tenormin®), or diuretics (water pills, such as furosemide, hydrochlorothiazide, Lasix®).
+Tell your doctor if you use medicine for depression (such as amitriptyline, fluoxetine, nortriptyline, Elavil®, Pamelor®, Prozac®, Sarafem®, Vivactil®), or an MAO inhibitor (such as Eldepryl®, Marplan®, Nardil®, Parnate®).

-- Make sure your doctor knows if you are also using arsenic trioxide (Trisenox®), cisapride (Propulsid®), dofetilide (Tikosyn®), certain antibiotics (such as erythromycin, levofloxacin, moxifloxacin, sparfloxacin, Avelox®, Levaquin®, Zagam®), or medicine to treat mental illness (such as haloperidol, mesoridazine, pimozide, prochlorperazine, quetiapine, thioridazine, ziprasidone, Compazine®, Geodon®, Haldol®, Mellaril®, Orap®, Serentil®, or Seroquel®).
+- Make sure your doctor knows if you are also using arsenic trioxide (Trisenox®), dofetilide (Tikosyn®), theophylline (Theo-Dur®), certain antibiotics (such as azithromycin, clarithromycin, erythromycin, levofloxacin, moxifloxacin, sparfloxacin, Zithromax®), or medicine to treat mental illness (such as haloperidol, mesoridazine, pimozide, prochlorperazine, quetiapine, thioridazine, ziprasidone, Compazine®, Mellaril®).

-- This medicine should not be used together with similar inhaled medicines (such as salmeterol/fluticasone, salmeterol, Advair®, or Serevent®).
+- This medicine should not be used together with similar inhaled medicines such as arformoterol, salmeterol/fluticasone, salmeterol, Advair®, or Serevent®.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, heart or blood vessel disease, heart rhythm problems, high blood pressure, diabetes, epilepsy or seizures, thyroid problems, or low potassium in the blood.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have heart or blood vessel disease (including aneurysm), heart rhythm problems, high blood pressure, angina (severe chest pain), adrenal gland problem (such as pheochromocytoma), diabetes, epilepsy or seizures, or thyroid problems.

 - This should not be the first and only medicine you use for asthma or COPD.
 This medicine will not stop an asthma attack that has already started.
-Your doctor may prescribe another medicine for you to use in case of an acute asthma attack or an acute COPD flare-up.
-If the other medicine does not work as well, tell your doctor right away.
+Your doctor may prescribe another medicine for an acute asthma attack or an acute COPD flare-up.

-- Take all of your COPD medicines as your doctor ordered.
-If you use any type of corticosteroid medicine to control your breathing, keep using it as ordered by your doctor.
-Do not change your doses or stop using your medicines without asking your doctor.
+- Use all of your asthma or COPD medicines as directed, including any corticosteroid medicine.
+Do not change your dose or stop using your medicines without asking your doctor.

 - This medicine may cause paradoxical bronchospasm, which means your breathing or wheezing will get worse.
-Paradoxical bronchospasm may be life-threatening.
-Stop using this medicine and check with your doctor right away if you have coughing, difficulty breathing, shortness of breath, or wheezing after using this medicine.
+This may be life-threatening.
+Stop using this medicine and check with your doctor right away if you have coughing, trouble breathing, or wheezing.

 - If any of your asthma medicines do not seem to be working as well as usual, call your doctor right away.
 Do not change your doses or stop using your medicines without asking your doctor.